Ehesp/Sourcemod-Server-Manager-System/README.md

 ?>
 ~~~

-For production environment, this file will be called `.env.production.php` using the same format.

 ###### Database Migrations via CLI

 The application allows for a quick installer using the command line.
 In the root of the application, input the command:

 `php artisan ssms:install`

-Follow the instructions to setup your database.
+Follow the instructions to setup your database migrations and seed data.

 ###### Database Migrations via SQL

 If you're unable to setup your database via the artisan CLI, run the following SQL file in your database to create the tables needed for the application:

-TO DO: Setup raw SQL
+TO DO: Setup raw SQL commands

 ### Credits